 However, we find that simply applying VLMs does not work well.
 Current VLMs are still limited when dealing with lane topology inference tasks.
 Most existing models are good at object-level recognition or descriptive description, but struggle with lane understanding.
 Without an explicit mechanism to represent and reason about graph like structures, VLMs often generate seemingly irrational responses.
 This gap highlights the urgent need for system evaluation and target benchmarks that can reveal the limitations of current VLMs for lane topology inference.

-Specifically, we reuse and relabel the VQA tasks from Zhang \emph{et al.}~\cite{zhang2025chameleon}, to evaluate the capabilities of VLMs for lane topology awareness.
-TopoAware-Bench employs a lane segmentation model to process multi-view images and extract road semantics.
-The extracted semantics are then projected into a unified ground-plane coordinate system and fused into bird’s-eye-view (BEV) lane representations.
-Based on these BEV lane graphs, we formulate four targeted VQA tasks: LeftRight, Intersection, Connection, and Vector Alignment, each probing different aspects of spatial and relational reasoning.
-Together, these tasks capture the essential components of lane topology, providing a representative yet lightweight diagnostic tool for evaluating both closed-source and open-source VLMs.
-The specific evaluation benchmark framework is shown in Fig~\ref{fig1:env}.
+Specifically, we reuse and relabel the VQA tasks from Zhang \emph{et al.}~\cite{zhang2025chameleon} to evaluate the capabilities of VLMs for lane topology awareness.
+We introduce the Topology Awareness Benchmark for Lane Reasoning (TopoAware-Bench), which employs a lane segmentation model to process the reused multi-view images and extract road semantics.
+The extracted semantics are projected into a unified ground-plane coordinate system and fused into BEV lane representations, which are directly annotated as ground truth to isolate VLM reasoning performance from upstream perception errors.
+Based on these BEV lane graphs, we formulate four targeted VQA tasks—LeftRight, Intersection, Connection, and Vector Alignment—each probing a distinct aspect of spatial and relational reasoning.
+Together, these tasks capture the essential components of lane topology reasoning, providing a representative yet lightweight diagnostic tool for evaluating both closed-source and open-source VLMs.
+The evaluation benchmark framework is illustrated in Fig.~\ref{fig1:env}.

-Experimentally, we find cutting-edge closed-source VLMS such as GPT-4o~\cite{hurst2024gpt} and Claude 3.5~\cite{anthropic2024model} achieve relatively strong results, but even large-scale open source models clearly underperform.
+Experimentally, we find cutting-edge closed-source VLMS such as GPT-4o~\cite{hurst2024gpt} and Claude-3.5~\cite{anthropic2024model} achieve relatively strong results, but even large-scale open source models clearly underperform.
 These findings highlight that spatial reasoning is a fundamental bottleneck for the current generation of VLMS.
-By providing a standardized, interpretable, and domain-specific benchmark, TopoAware-Bench not only enables reliable evaluation of lane topology awareness in autonomous driving, but also provides a foundation for advancing research on spatial reasoning more broadly, spanning graph learning, concrete AI, and geometry understanding.
+By providing a standardized, interpretable, and domain-specific benchmark, TopoAware-Bench not only enables a reliable evaluation of lane topology awareness in autonomous driving, but also provides a foundation for advancing research on spatial reasoning more broadly, spanning graph learning, concrete AI, and geometry understanding.